AdobeDocs/workfront-learn.en/help/workfront-dam/workfront-dam-user-contributor/add-a-workfront-dam-link-in-workfront.md

     ![An image of the [!UICONTROL From Workfront DAM] option in the [!UICONTROL Add New] drop-down menu](assets/01-contributor-from-workfront-dam.png)
 1. A list of files and folders that you have access to in [!UICONTROL Workfront DAM] appears in the window.

-1. Find the asset you’re looking for and check the box next to it.
+1. Find the asset you're looking for and check the box next to it.
 The default view is a list, but you can switch to a thumbnail view with the icons in the top-right corner of the window.

     ![An image of selected assets in a pop-up window](assets/02-contributor-select-files-in-dam.png)